Home School Options

 If a Home School family chooses to enroll a student for a full schedule of classes, the student will be given a placement test and a meeting will be held with parents and the building principal to discuss appropriate placement to insure the student's ongoing academic success.

 Allendale Public Schools is a member of the Michigan High School Athletic Association (MHSAA).
 As such, the district is governed by the guidelines of MHSAA with regard to student participation in interscholastic athletics.
 In order for a Home School student to participate in an MHSAA-sanctioned sport, the student must be enrolled at APS for two-thirds of a full-time class load in grades 9-12 and half of a full-time class load in grades 7-8.
-For further information on our interscholastic athletic program, please contact Athletic Director, James Hogan at 616-892-5590.
+For further information on our interscholastic athletic program, please contact Athletic Director, Daniel Russell at 616-892-5590.

 For more information on the Michigan Department of Education's guidelines for Home Schools, please read Michigan Deparment of Education Home Schooling in Michigan.